pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 In addition to :ref:`reducing model and optimizer precision <glossary_precision>` during training, we can further reduce precision in our optimizer states.
 All of our single-device fine-tuning recipes support lower-precision optimizers from the `torchao <https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim>`_ or `bitsandbytes <https://huggingface.co/docs/bitsandbytes/main/en/index>`_ libraries - a good place to start might be the ``AdamW8bit`` and ``PagedAdamW8bit`` optimizers, which we've tested our recipes with.
-Note that the implementation from bitsandbytes, at the moment this article was written, is not compatible with our distributed training recipes.
+Note that bitsandbytes low-precision optimizers are not currently compatible with our distributed training recipes.

 *Sounds great!
 How do I use it?*